 Life gets busy.
 Between work, school pickups, grocery runs, and everything else on your plate, it’s easy to let eye exams fall to the bottom of the to-do list, especially if your vision seems fine.
 But your eyes can change more than you realize, and many eye conditions develop quietly without obvious symptoms.
-Comprehensive eye exams are the only effective way to diagnose and monitor eye diseases over time.
-If you’re wondering how often to get an eye exam, here’s what you should know.

 How often do you need an eye exam?